usco/usco-proto/NOTES-twoWayEditing.md

 Prototyping (various)
 =====================
+Step1 (js)
-- when selecting an object in 3D view, show its location in the code view
+- when selecting an object in 3D view, show its location in the code view -> done, for javascript
-- when selecting an object instance or class in code view, highlight it in 3D view
+- when selecting an object instance or class in code view, highlight it in 3D view -> done, for javascript

+Step2 (coffee)
+- all of the above should work with coffeescript too: work on remaping coffee -> js coordinates
+- define a set of helpers in ast-manipulator for detecting class instances (for now should be seperate from pure js node type detection)